 Service providers pay the price, too.
-For example, the Federal Communications Commission (FCC) reports5 that service providers spend \$10 fielding each customer service call.
-RA February 2021 Insider survey conducted on SurveyMonkey Audience found that 46% of Americans reported receiving spam phone calls on their cell phone every day, with another 24% receiving them multiple times per week.7 how SHAKEN is implemented
+For example, the Federal Communications Commission (FCC) reports that service providers spend \$10 fielding each customerservice call.

+how SHAKEN is implemented

-In the U.S., iconectiv[®] is the Secure Telephone Identity Policy Administrator6 (STI-PA) for the Calling Number Verification Service. iconectiv's role is to confirm which service providers are authorized to request certificates and review and approve Certification Authorities (CAs) to issue them.
+In the U.S., iconectiv is the Secure Telephone Identity Policy Administrator (STI-PA) for the Calling Number Verification Service. iconectiv's role is to confirm which service providers are authorized to request certificates and review and approve Certification Authorities (CAs) to issue them.